aimms/documentation/webui/folder.rst

 Data-Dependent Styling
 ++++++++++++++++++++++

 You can define user-annotations in your AIMMS model which will be used to style the corresponding so-called `DOM <https://en.wikipedia.org/wiki/Document_Object_Model>`_ elements in the WebUI page.
-To define user annotations for an identifier :token:`X(i,j)` that is being displayed in a widget, you can define a string parameter, say :token:`DangerValuesOfX(i,j)`, defined over a valid subdomain of the original identifier.
-This string parameter should be a space-separated string of class-names (that will be used to decorate the DOM elements with).
-In the attribute form of the identifier for which you are specifying the annotations, you should add a :token:`webui::AnnotationsIdentifier` annotation and fill in the string parameter containing the annotation(s) there:
+In order to define user annotations for an identifier :token:`X(i,j)` that is being displayed in a widget, you can define a string parameter, say :token:`DangerValuesOfX(i,j)`, defined over a valid subdomain of the original identifier.
+This string parameter should have as value a space-separated string of class-names (that will be used to decorate the DOM elements with).
+In the attribute form of the identifier for which you are specifying the annotations, you should add the :token:`webui::AnnotationsIdentifier` annotation attribute and then fill in the string parameter containing the desired annotation(s) there:

 .. image:: images/Annotations_view1.png
     :align: center